CNES/cars/docs/source/developer_guide/how_to_contribute.rst

 This installs the pre-commit hook in `.git/hooks/pre-commit` and `.git/hooks/pre-push`  from `.pre-commit-config.yaml <https://raw.githubusercontent.com/CNES/cars/master/.pre-commit-config.yaml>`_ file configuration.

-It is possible to test pre-commit before commiting:
+It is possible to test pre-commit before committing:

 .. code-block:: console